 When it comes to PIM testing, the necessary steps to identify passive intermodulation (PIM) and locate its source are similar to interference hunting.
 In the end, PIM is an internal source of interference and can have a significant impact on network performance.

 Before starting with PIM measurements, however, it is recommended to test return loss.
-The PIM analyzer transmits high power; therefore, prior to PIM testing, any high-power reflection, for example generated by a pinched cable, must be located and repaired.
+The PIM analyzer transmits high power; therefore, before PIM testing, any high-power reflection, for example, generated by a pinched cable, must be located and repaired.
 Return loss can be easily measured over a wide frequency range with a cable and antenna analyzer such as the R&S®Cable Rider ZPH or the R&S®ZVH.

 1. Test equipment verification